-(12) Remove the Rigging Lock from the controls between frames 23 and 24, disconnect the port control column circuit at control tube A.207336 (fig. 1, item A1) and check that the load at the middle of the starboard control column handgrip, to just move the control column in either direction from neutral is less than 8 lb.
-If it exceeds this value, disconnect the input control tube (fig. 2, item A11) to the booster assembly and

-► check that the load required to just move the control column in either direction is now less than $\frac{1}{2}$ lb.
-Check for friction at the aileron hinges by ensuring that, with the output control tube (fig. 2, item A10) to the aileron lever disconnected, the ailerons readily up-float.
-Re-connect tubes.
+(9) Remove the Rigging Lock from the controls between frames 23 and 24 and check that the load at the middle of the control column handgrip to just move it in either direction from neutral is less than 9 lb.
+If it exceeds this value, disconnect the input control tube to the booster assembly and check that the load required to just move the control column in either direction is now less than $1\frac{1}{2}$ lb.
+Check for friction at the aileron hinges by ensuring that, with the output control tube to the aileron lever disconnected, the ailerons readily upfloat.
+Re-connect control tubes.

-(13) Re-connect and lock control tube A.207336 (fig. 1, item A1) to the port control column circuit and adjust the port control column stops so that (temporarily) 6 deg up and down aileron movement is obtained.
+(10) Adjust the control column stops so that (temporarily) 6 deg up and down aileron movement is obtained.